DanielPlatnick/neural_net_learning_visualization/README.md

-## Deep Learning Project - Asignment 5 - Suren, Daniel, Mehjabin, Samad
+## Deep Learning Project - Suren, Daniel, Mehjabin, Samad
 ## Neural Network Visualization

 The foundation of this repository is the visualization of the learning process (feedforward to calculate output, error computation, backpropagation through the output to alter weights).